 My father passed away on February 20.
 I spent 12 years dealing with the tragedy of his disease.
 Now, I am free to experience the sorrow of this loss.
-My father was the best thing that ever happened to me.
+My father was the best thing that ever happened to me because he was the one who made sure we all went to church when I was little.
 I loved him very much and I always will.

 On Christmas night I visited him in the nursing home.
 I took my children and he thought they were his.
 He cried harder than I’ve ever heard him cry, his body quaking with incalculable grief and heartache.

 With all my children by my side, I knelt at his bedside and I prayed for him.
 I told him something it took me a decade to say: “You do not have to suffer like this anymore, Daddy.
 You can let go and be with Jesus.”
 He cried so hard, and less than two months later, he was gone.

 But, not really.
 Every time I call forth a thought or memory, he is here, sitting with me.